rootmarkjoy/Daily-Commands/Postfix-check-log.md

+# POSTFIX COMMANDS TO CHECK LOGS

-#### To check Postfix logs, mail delivery logs, and view the mail queue, you can use the following commands:
+To check Postfix logs, mail delivery logs, and view the mail queue, you can use the following commands:

-#### Checking Postfix Logs
+Checking Postfix Logs

-#### Postfix logs are usually located in the /var/log directory.
+Postfix logs are usually located in the /var/log directory.
 The most common log files are mail.log, maillog, and syslog.
 You can use various commands to view these logs:

-#### Viewing the last few lines of the log:
+Viewing the last few lines of the log:

 ```sh
 tail -f /var/log/mail.log